-Because as long as you've got the capital quite, you can just go and invest.
-Yeah.
-You know, who cares what they think.
-And that's absolutely not case that plays through.
+Yeah, you know, who cares what they think?
+And that's absolutely not case that place through.

-So they're very aligned.
+So they're very.

+Aligned.
 They're very aligned.
 Absolutely.

 Can we can we talk a little bit about assembling a team and assembling a team?
-A from a, you know, day to day investment, asset management, development management team who are going to be responsible on the ground that can rise, but also assemble an advisory board, because you guys have got an epic advisory board and then, yeah, assembling teams outside of the core can rise team, maybe teams that you assemble to work on particular projects that you buy.
+A from a, you know, day to day investment, asset management, development management team who are going to be responsible on the ground that can rise, but also assemble an advisory board, because you guys have got an epic advisory board.
+And then, yeah, assembling teams outside of the core can rise team, maybe teams that you assemble to work on particular projects that you buy.

 Yeah.
 So I'll start on the advisory board, which is we've got a group of people who are phenomenal, and they are much wiser and more experience than us.
-And lots of different areas, from investing to education and to tech and, and various other areas where they can we we have a call with them roughly quarterly to catch up.

-Hear their view on, you know, what's going on in tech in the US.
+And lots of different areas from investing to education to tech and, and various other areas where they can.
+We we we have a call with them roughly quarterly to catch up and hear their view on, you know, what's going on in tech in the US.

 How are you seeing this all play out?
 You know, in private equity.
 And there's lots of different mindsets and skill sets on that call who kind of knock us back into place.
 And, you know, one of the gigantic challenges that we've had as a business is Covid.
 Yeah.
 And particularly as an office investor getting multiple phone calls from tenants, saying that they're never coming back to the office was quite stressful.

 Yeah.
-But actually to have an advisory board who can help us work through some of those questions and give a different perspective to the one that we're seeing, and our very narrow view is incredibly helpful.
+But actually to have an advisory board who can help us work through some of those questions and give a different perspective to the one that we're seeing in our very narrow view is incredibly helpful.
+And so those people have come out of our network and we take networking very seriously, not on a it's not necessarily, you know, Drax in the pub on a Friday, but it's going to conferences, going to events with people from different walks of life.

-And so those people have come out of our network and we take networking very seriously.
-Not on a it's not necessarily, you know, Drax in the pub on a Friday, but it's going to conferences, going to events with people from different walks of life.
-So, you know, whatever that might be.
-But, but we, we make it our mission to find out and get to know interesting people.
+So you know, whatever that might be.
+But we we make it our mission to find and get to know interesting people.
 And they've got on board.

-Okay.
 Awesome.
 And then in terms of building or assembling a team in-house, it can rise.

 Yeah.
-So it's just a bit where I meant to talk about.
+So it's just about where I meant to talk about you.

+I don't know, it was it was more about it was more about talking about character competency chemistry, which I'm always remembered for in the meetings that we've had when you quoted that to me through kind of a lens, not a lens, but a view of which you, you assess or you look at people.

 Yeah.
-I don't know.

-It was it was more about, it was more about talking about, character competency and chemistry, which I've always remembered.
-Yeah.
-The meetings that we've had when you quoted that to me through kind of a lens, not a lens, but a view of which you, you assess or you look at people.

-Yeah.
-So interestingly, that actually came from one of advisory boards.
+So interestingly, that actually came from one of our advisory boards.
 So there you go.
-It's but building a team in a business is one of the biggest challenges is really difficult.
-And just generally building a, it's like sitting in a room when it's just the founders and you're kind of taking on the world and everything's, you know, just scrapping.
+It's that building a team in a business is one of the biggest challenges.
+HR is really difficult.
+And just generally building a it's like sitting in a room when it's just the founders and you're kind of taking on the world and everything's, you know, just scrapping.